bingnz/gulp-less-changed/README.md

 ## API

-### lessChanged()
+### lessChanged([options])

-Looks for .css files in the same directory as the input LESS files.
-If a LESS file has a later timestamp than its corresponding
-CSS file, or if any of the LESS file's imports has a later timestamp than the CSS file, the LESS file is emitted to the stream.
+For each input LESS file in the Gulp stream, looks for the corresponding CSS file.
+If the LESS file has a later timestamp than its corresponding CSS file, or if any of the LESS file's imports has a later timestamp than the CSS file, the LESS file is emitted to the stream.

-### lessChanged(options)
+If no options are specified, looks for a CSS file in the same path as the LESS file with a .css extension.
+Otherwise:

  * **options.getOutputFileName** - `function` Map source paths to destination paths (e.g. `function(path) { return rename(path, { extname: 'min.css' }); }`)
    Overrides the default behaviour of looking for .css files in the input path.
+ * **options.paths** - `string[]` Search paths for `@import`s and files referenced using `data-uri`.
+This works in the same way as the `paths` option for [gulp-less](https://www.npmjs.com/package/gulp-less).

 ## License